-Competition with other species
+Competition with Other Species

 Bighorn sheep populations that winter at high elevations are often small, slow growing, and low in productivity.
 Competition with elk as a result of dietary and habitat overlaps may have hindered the recovery of this relatively isolated population after the pinkeye epidemic.
-Rams may be hunted north of the park, but the state of Montana has granted few permits in recent years because of the small population size.
+Rams may be hunted north of the park, but the State of Montana has granted few permits in recent years because of the small population size.

 Although wolves occasionally prey on bighorn sheep, the population has increased since wolf reintroduction began in 1995.
 Longer-term data are needed to show whether sheep abundance may be inversely related to elk abundance on the northern range.
-The Wyoming Game and Fish Department, Montana Fish, Wildlife and Parks, the Idaho Department of Fish and Game, Montana State University, the US Forest Service, and several nongovernmental organizations are cooperating with the National Park Service to study how competition with nonnative mountain goats, which were introduced in the Absaroka Mountains in the 1950s, could affect bighorn sheep there.
+The Wyoming Game and Fish Department, Montana Fish, Wildlife and Parks, the Idaho Department of Fish and Game, Montana State University, the US Forest Service, and several non-governmental organizations are cooperating with the National Park Service to study how competition with nonnative mountain goats, which were introduced in the Absaroka Mountains in the 1950s, could affect bighorn sheep there.

 The list below includes academic publications, government publications, management documents that inform the decision-making process at parks and protected areas, as well as links to websites that provide additional relevant information.
 The Yellowstone Resources and Issues Handbook, updated annually, is the book our rangers use to answer many basic park questions.